-- (a) the air traffic services unit, airport operator or designate when on the manoeuvring area; and - (b) the appropriate designated authority, when on the apron.
+- (a) The Air Traffic Services Unit, airport operator or designate when on the maneuvering area; and - (b) The appropriate designated authority, when on the apron.

 All training of vehicle operators will be conducted by the airport manager or designate, prior to allowing an individual to operate any vehicle and/or mobile equipment on the airport maneuvering areas.
 A copy of individual training and vehicle operation authorization records, i.e., for both airside vehicle operator's permit (AVOP) and/or airport manager written authorization, will be retained on the employee's and/or contractors' file at the airport.